silverstripe/silverstripe-framework/docs/en/howto/extend-cms-interface.md

 	.cms-bottom-bar ul li {float: left; margin-left: 1em;}
 	.cms-bottom-bar a {color: #444444;}

-Load the new CSS file into the CMS, by adding the following line to `mysite/_config.php`:
+Load the new CSS file into the CMS, by setting the `LeftAndMain.extra_requirements_css` [configuration value](/topics/configuration) to 'mysite/css/BookmarkedPages.css'.

-	:::php
-	<?php
-	LeftAndMain::require_css('mysite/css/BookmarkedPages.css');

 ## Create a "bookmark" flag on pages ##